dragonflyoss/nydus/README.md

 ## Run Nydusd Daemon

 Normally, users do not need to start `nydusd` by hand.
-It is started by `nydus-snapshotter` or `nydus-docker-graphdriver` when a container rootfs is prepared.
+It is started by `nydus-snapshotter` when a container rootfs is prepared.

 Run Nydusd Daemon to serve Nydus image: [Nydusd](./docs/nydusd.md).